2 hidden ways you need now to get it done

 The Pomodoro way

-I thought to beat this habit in my own way.
+Time to beat this habit in a different way

 You don't discover something from thin air.
 People help.